vartakadhij-contentstack/Resume-Page/README.md

 3.Interest
 4.Hobbies

-You can download the odf of the Resume by clicking on the 'Download Here' cutton at the top.
+You can download the pdf of the Resume by clicking on the 'Download Here' cutton at the top.